 Web is acting as a vital part in transforming data to clients' hands.
-A web page can be identified by a URL, and presents the web page contents as time-changing preview.
+A web page can be identified by a URL, and presents the web page contents as timechanging preview.
 In real life the use of network is like essential for any users for collecting, sharing, distributing the information.
 The accessibility of the information is made the user to get attracted to it as it is easy to access and store.

 The URLs searching by keywords has been supported by manual web browsers.
-Among the regular web activities, showed that 81% of pages are already visited by users on the internet.
+Among the regular web activities,

+Web revisitation is visiting the already seen pages.
+Revisitation occurs when a user visits web page that has been already visited.
+One study showed that 58% of the web pages are revisited and another work showed that 81% of pages are already visited by users on the internet.
 This shows that revisitation is common.
 There are four categories of web revisitation, short term (revisitation within 1 hour), medium term (revisitation within 1 day), a week (revisitation within 1 week), and long term (revisitation after 1 week).